Brannon Braga

 Brannon Braga (/ˈbrɑːgə/; born August 14, 1965) is an American television producer, director and screenwriter.
-Best known for his work in the Star Trek franchise, Braga was a key creative force behind three of the franchise's live action series.
+Best known for his work in the Star Trek franchise, Braga was a key creative force behind three of the franchise's live action series and is credited for writing on a total 109 episodes - the most of any writer in Star Treks history.
 He later became an executive producer and writer on several Fox shows including 24, Terra Nova, and The Orville.
 His film credits include Mission: Impossible 2, Star Trek Generations and Star Trek: First Contact.

 He served as an executive producer on the Fox primetime series, Cosmos: A Spacetime Odyssey, a re-launch of the 1980 miniseries hosted by Carl Sagan for which Braga won a Peabody Award, Critics Choice Award, and Producers Guild Award.
 In addition, Braga has been nominated for three Emmy Awards.
 Braga also served as writer, executive producer, and co-creator of the drama series Salem, WGN America's first original series.